FAQ - Living On Campus

 - Cleaning supplies

 - All pets, except fish (see below)

 - Weapons, including all firearms and ammunition, explosives, knives, and any other dangerous articles or substances

 - Toasters with open heating elements (unless the student lives in Innovation Village Apartments North or South, or in University Village Apartments)

 - Appliances with exposed heating elements

-Unfortunately, all pets must be left at home except for fish as described below.
-Possession of other pets is prohibited.
-Any cost associated with the possession of an illegal pet will be charged to the responsible resident(s) or to all residents of the room/apartment, (damaged furniture, cleaning, pest control, etc.).
+Possession of animals, other than fish as defined below, are prohibited.
+Any cost associated with the possession of an illegal animal will be charged to the responsible resident(s) or to all residents of the room/apartment, (damaged furniture, cleaning, pest control, etc.).
 Feeding or petting stray or wild animals is prohibited.
 Fish, may be maintained as pets, as long as they are kept in fish tanks which are no larger than 10 gallon capacity.
 Residents are responsible for maintaining the tanks and are responsible for any and all damage caused by the fish or the tank.
 This policy shall not effect service animals or emotional support animals approved by the Office for Students with Disabilities.

 In Algonquin, one Microfridge™ unit is provided for every two residents.
 A Microfridge™ is a specially constructed unit that contains a separate refrigerator, freezer, and microwave; the wiring for this unit has been pre-approved.
 No other microwaves or refrigerators are permitted in Algonquin Hall.

 Residents of Glades Park Towers, Heritage Park Towers, Indian River Towers, and Parliament Hall, may bring a small refrigerator and/or microwave.
 Refrigerators should be 3.6 cubic feet or smaller and should have a maximum of 400 watts at 120 volts.
 Microwave ovens should be 1.5 cubic feet capacity or smaller and should have a maximum of 1100 watts at 120 volts.